ar-pa/HMC-manual/README.md

 ### Checker troubleshoot
 If when you submit a solution it keeps turning with no result inside after a minute, there is a problem with your checker.
 Try fixing compile errors or time limits with the checker.

+### Test generation
+* Never generate test cases on your machine and upload them.
+* Use generator using [testlib](http://codeforces.com/testlib) for generating test cases.
+* Don't use multiple-test generator.
+This type of generator could not be used in stressing.